usaid-cs/yesterday-i-learned/random.md

 1. [Snow peas is called *mange tout* in the UK, which means "eat everything" or maybe "everything can be eaten"](http://lifehacker.com/the-differences-between-british-and-american-cooking-vo-1574080813)
 1. [Busty Betty](http://www.calgarynumismaticsociety.org/Bustybetty.html) was a coin minted that was designed to be rubbed.
 1. [Nike](http://en.wikipedia.org/wiki/Nike) is the goddess of victory.
 1. Chena Hot Springs, Alaska - constructed an ice hotel... entirely out of ice and snow.
-It was shut down by the building inspector due to lack of smoke detectors.
+[It was shut down by the building inspector due to lack of smoke detectors](https://top5icehotels.weebly.com/aurora-ice-hotel.html).
 1. ["Feminine-named hurricanes (vs. masculine-named hurricanes) cause significantly more deaths, apparently because they lead to lower perceived risk and consequently less preparedness"](http://www.pnas.org/content/early/2014/05/29/1402786111)
 1. [Hebbian theory](https://en.wikipedia.org/wiki/Hebbian_theory): "learning" is done by associations done from the presynaptic cell to the postsynaptic cell; cells that fire together wire together.
 1. "JavaScript legend Douglas Crockford once said that [monads are cursed – that once you understand monads for yourself you lose the ability to explain them to others](http://sean.voisen.org/blog/2013/10/intro-monads-maybe/)"
-1. CLM: Career-Limiting Move (something stupid you do that prevents new jobs and opportunities, such as being a douchebag or writing this line
 1. There *is* a way to pull changes from the parent repository once you've forked it.
 Create a PR, swap base and HEAD branches, and submit the PR to yourself.
 1. [XSS evasion cheatsheet](https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet)
 1. "Stag and Doe": Southern Ontarian term for a fiance and fiancee's pre-wedding party